TharunCR/TharunCR/README.md

 -   I build and maintain **real-time RESTful APIs** using **Java 17**, **Spring Boot**, and **Spring Security**.
 -   My focus is on engineering **scalable endpoints** capable of handling high concurrency while ensuring secure communication.
--   I am committed to writing **clean, maintainable code** with comprehensive testing and robust exception handling.
+-   I am committed to writing **clean, maintainable and optimized code** with comprehensive testing and robust exception handling.

 ---